Anurag-Kumar-Pal/EPGP-IIITB-Data-Science-Projects/Predicting Bike Sharing Demand - A Linear Regression Analysis/README.md

-# Identifying Key Factors in Bank Loans using Risk Analysis
+# Forecasting Bike Sharing Demand with Linear Regression Analysis
-> Company wants to identify the key factors contributing to loan defaults to improve its risk assessment and portfolio management.
+> Build a multiple linear regression model to forecast the demand for shared bikes.

 ## Table of Contents
 * [General Information](#general-information)